johnfranke/johnfranke.github.io/README.md

-# Work Day Scheduler
+## Weather Dashboard

-# Description
+## Description

-This is a work day scheduler.
-This app allows a user to input text into a certain hour of the day.
-The application displays timeblocks for standard business hours (9 a.m. to 5 p.m.).
-Once text is entered, the user will click the 'save' button and their input will be stored in 'localStorage', allowing the text to persist when the application is refreshed.
-If the user wants to delete an event, they can by deleting their input and clicking the 'save' button.

-The current day and time is displayed near the top of the calendar.
-Also, each timeblock is color coded to indicate whether it is in a past, present, or future hour.
+The user is first prompted with the title of the app (Check The Weather) and then asked to input a city into the search bar.
+Once the user clicks the search button the current conditions of the city they searched will show on the left (or below if smaller screen).
+Under that a 5 day forecast for that city will also show.

+When the user searches for a city that city will be stored in localStorage and will prepend to their 'previous searches' list under the search bar.
+The user can refresh the page and their previous searches will still be in their list.
+If the user would like to they can clear that list by clicking on the 'Clear History' button below the previous searches.

+I used html, javascript, css, the OpenWeather API, and the Moment.js library to create a weather dashboard.

 You can view the deployed application here: https://johnfranke.github.io/